Today’s State Fair event schedule

 7 p.m.: Dairy Milking Demo in the Agriculture Area’s Milking Parlor

-7 p.m.: Monster Truck Show (tickets required) in the Outdoor Entertainment Area
+7 p.m.: Championship Pulling Series (tickets required) in the Outdoor Entertainment Area

 7:15 p.m.: Freehand Custom Carving in the Family Entertainment Area